List of schemes of the government of Odisha

-The Government of Odisha in India has come up with various programs called schemes (yojana) from time to time for the people of the State.
+The Government of Odisha in India has come up with various programs called schemes (jojana) from time to time for the people of the State.
 This is a list of some of the major ones.
 State implementations of national schemes (e.g. National Nutrition Mission (Ministry of Women and Child Development); The Prohibition of Child Marriage Act, 2006; Integrated Child Development Services) are not included.